poweredbymo/SOC-alert-triage/README.md

 **Predicting False Positives to Reduce Alert Fatigue**

 ## 📌 Project Overview
-Security Operations Centers (SOCs) are overwhelmed by thousands of alerts daily.
-To manage and respond effectively, they need alerts that are accurate and actionable.
-False positives not only exhaust analysts but also risk diverting their attention away from genuine threats, reducing the overall security posture of the organization.

-This project uses the **Microsoft GUIDE dataset** to build a Machine Learning model that classifies incidents as `True Positive`, `False Positive`, or `Benign Positive`.
+Security Operations Centers (SOCs) are plagued by alert fatigue.
+This project provides a production-ready solution to triage high volumes of security incidents using the Microsoft GUIDE dataset.

+Instead of just a static notebook, this repository features a deployed Machine Learning API that classifies alerts into three categories:

+  True Positive (TP): Real threats requiring immediate action.

+  False Positive (FP): Benign activity misidentified as a threat.

+  Benign Positive (BP): Expected behavior that triggered an alert.

 By accurately triaging alerts, we can help security analysts focus on real threats and ignore the "noise."